-- 1.6 The Committee of Experts Team also considered the key concerns raised in recent times, particularly in light of the 30-year ethnic conflict, the issue of globalization, rising unemployment numbers, and the lack of English language skills in the youth who leave school and higher education seeking employment.
-These cannot be ignored and were addressed in developing policy recommendations on the MOI. - 1.7 The Team examined the Trilingual Education Policy that has been in practice for nearly two decades in the school system in view of national integration.
+1.6 The Committee of Experts Team also considered the key concerns raised in recent times, particularly in light of the 30-year ethnic conflict, the issue of globalization, rising unemployment numbers, and the lack of English language skills in the youth who leave school and higher education seeking employment.
+These cannot be ignored and were addressed in developing policy recommendations on the MOI.

+1.7 The Team examined the Trilingual Education Policy that has been in practice for nearly two decades in the school system in view of national integration.
 The Socio Linguistic Survey of Sri Lanka (August 20104) indicated that "in Sri Lanka, nearly 90 percent of Sinhala people cannot communicate in Tamil; and 70 percent of Tamil people cannot communicate in Sinhala".
-The report goes on to observe that despite English being the link language between the two linguistic communities, after 200 years of English in Sri Lanka and a public school system with 23,000 English teachers teaching students for five periods per week from grade 3-13, hardly 15% of the people are able to communicate comfortably in English today.
+The report goes on to observe that despite English being the link language between the two linguistic communicate students for five periods per week from grade 3-13, hardly 15% of the people are able to communicate comfortably in English today.
 National cohesion and integration are key issues in Sri Lankan society and facilitation of trilingual education is considered important.
 Following the Socio Linguistic Survey and the recommendations made in the Lessons Learnt and Reconciliation Committee (LLRC 20115) Report in the year 2012, a Ten-Year National Plan for a Trilingual Sri Lanka 2012 -2022 was launched.
-Learning of the Second National Language is important as it has a long term impact on social cohesion and national integration. - 1.8 The Team of Experts reviewed the Constitutional Provision on MOI.
+Learning of the Second National Language is important as it has a long term impact on social cohesion and national integration.

+1.8 The Team of Experts reviewed the Constitutional Provision on MOI.
 The fundamental law pertaining to the languages in Sri Lanka is outlined in Chapter IV of the Constitution of the Democratic Socialist Republic of Sri Lanka (19786).
 The provisions thereof have been amended by the 13th and 16th Amendments to the Constitution in 1987 and 1988 respectively.
 Moreover, Article 12 (2) of Chapter III of the Constitution recognizes the right to language as a fundamental right.
 Chapter IV section 18.
 4 of the Constitution states as follows: "[(1)] The Official Language of Sri Lanka shall be